Amazon is planning to open bigger automated stores

 Picture credit: Amazon

-Amazon is testing larger version of its automated Amazon Go brick-and-mortar stores, according to sources speaking to the Wall Street Journal, meaning you could potentially do your weekly grocery shopping without interacting with another human being.
+Amazon is testing larger version of its automated Amazon Go brick-and-mortar stores, according to sources speaking to the Wall Street Journal (paywalled), meaning you could potentially do your weekly grocery shopping without interacting with another human being.

 Shopping without scanning